‘Normal' Does

 In the world of human performance, this method does not work.
 A new gold standard is required because if you compare yourself to the average, you will become the average.

-Vitamins and minerals benefit from being kept as high as safely possible.
-The low end of normal can still correlate to a deficiency.
+Others, like vitamins and minerals, are best kept as high as safely possible, as the lower end of 'normal' can still reflect a subtle deficiency.

-Performance and longevity are not mutually inclusive i.e ‘what is best for your health, is not always best for your sport’.
+Sometimes what is best for your health, is not always best for your sport.

 Optimal performance ranges can be shifted into the abnormal range, where performance benefits can be obtained at a potentially increased risk to health.